What makes an outdoor hydrotherapy spa in the Blue Mountains of Ontario so popular it demands a waitlist?

-For thousands of years, people have sought steam baths, hot spring soaks, mineral and sitz baths to maintain and revitalize health.
+For thousands of years, people have sought steam baths, hot spring soaks, and mineral and sitz baths to maintain and revitalize health.
 Sebastian Kneipp, a 19th-century Bavarian priest and founder of the naturopathic medicine movement, believed that disease could be cured using water, as it improves elimination, decreases inflammation and stimulates circulation.

 Combine this with immersions in the presence of breathtaking natural beauty, and this is a hydrotherapy experience worth packing your bags for.

 Scandinavian countries are known for their wellness-infused lifestyles, emphasizing wholesomeness, healthy eating, and closeness to nature.